Throughout the 20th and 21st centuries, stocks have been one of the best-performing asset classes, and have reliably turned dollars into millions.

 That’s passive investing.
 You don’t pick individual stocks, you don’t try to identify which countries’ markets will likely outperform other countries’ markets, and you re-balance from time to time.

-This is the method most people should use to invest in the stock market, for a few reasons:
+This is the method a lot of people should use to invest in the stock market, for a few reasons:

 - The fees are incredibly low, and high fees are an enormous drain on your returns.

-- Most people, even professionals, underperform the market anyway.
+- Most people, even professionals, can’t beat the market anyway.
 If you can’t beat it, join it.

 - It only takes about 10 minutes per year to manage this entire portfolio, especially if your account automatically re-balances.